obidea/semantika-example/README.md

 The examples above are using [Employee Sample Database](http://dev.mysql.com/doc/employee/en/index.html) provided in MySQL development site which can be downloaded from [Launchpad](https://launchpad.net/test-db/)

-**Note:** The dataset is prepared for MySQL, thus data migration is required for H2 and PostgreSQL.
-I use [DBCopy Plugin](http://dbcopyplugin.sourceforge.net/) for SQuirreL SQL Client to do the migration.
+**Note:** The dataset is prepared for MySQL, thus data migration is required for running the examples in H2 and PostgreSQL.
+I use
+[DBCopy Plugin](http://dbcopyplugin.sourceforge.net/) for SQuirreL SQL Client to do the migration.

   [1]: http://www.w3.org/TR/n-triples/   "W3C recommendation on NTriples syntax"
   [2]: http://www.w3.org/TR/turtle/   "W3C recommendation on Turtle syntax"